AZemnitskiy/amps-spark-integration/README.md

 ```

-On the receiver end, Spark will print statistics:
+On the receiver end, receiver will print statistics gathered in Spark:

 ```
 AMPSSparkReceiver "tcp://34.201.116.96:9007/amps/json" "test"